-Details in relation to principal risks and uncertainties and steps taken to manage these risks and uncertainties are presented in Notes 23, 25 and 29, 'Events after the reporting period' - Military operations in Ukraine', of these consolidated financial statements.
+Details in relation to principal risks and uncertainties and steps taken to manage these risks and uncertainties are presented in Notes 23 and 25 of these consolidated financial statements.

 The reputation, expertise and professionalism of the Group's medical personnel are instrumental to the Group's ability to attract new and repeat patients.
 The Group's operating success depends on its medical personnel providing high-quality healthcare services throughout the Group's medical network.